Downturn? Not in first class, say China's globetrotting shoppers

 Affinity’s Lu said her company will host a trip for wine connoisseurs to Bordeaux in France, while Luke Song of Hua Luxury will take Chinese groups to race sports cars in Europe.

 52Safari, a hunting club that caters to wealthy Chinese, is also having a good year.
 Scott Lupien, the club’s American founder, will run three hunting tour groups this holiday.
-One couple, heading to the U.S. state of Utah for an elk hunting trip, is paying 250,000 yuan.
+One couple, heading to the U.S. state of Utah for an elk hunting trip, is paying 250,000 yuan ($39,600).